 Cirta Museum.
 The national museum, the bottom floor is Roman and the upper floor mostly art from the 9th century.
 200

-We walked through town, visited a cultural museum, an old mansion with wonderful hand-painted tiles, original frescoes and two gardens.
+We walked through town, and visited a cultural museum, an old mansion with wonderful hand-painted tiles, original frescoes and two gardens.

 Pont Sidi M’sid.
 This is a wonderful suspension bridge, 175m high above the north end of Canyon Rhumel.
 A one-way traffic bridge built in 1912, it is 160m long and 5.8m wide.
 We walked across the bridge and climbed the stairs up to the monument.
 It was the highest bridge in the world until the Royal Gorge bridge opened in 1929 in the U.S. state of Colorado.